Comprehensive Community Planning (CCP)

 - Where have we been?

 Understanding community history and how we got to this point.

 Getting a full picture of the community now through statistics, inventories, and understanding how the community sees itself.

 Developing a Vision for the community’s future and setting Goals to move towards in different areas of the community.

 Gathering ideas for Actions to take to reach those Goals, then evaluating and prioritizing these ideas to create a strategy for implementing the CCP.

 Identifying the targets we want to hit for each of our Goals, and how to monitor and evaluate our Plan’s progress.

 NADF provides support to communities throughout the CCP process, from getting started to putting together the final CCP document and putting the plan to work.

-- Workshops and Training: Annual CCP Workshop, training sessions on specific topics, Nation-to-Nation collaboration and mentorship, and other capacity-building opportunities. ?
+- Workshops and Trainings, including an Annual CCP Workshop, training sessions on specific topics, Nation-to-Nation collaboration and mentorship, and other capacity-building opportunities.

-- Tools and Templates: CCP Toolkit, which communities can use as they undertake their CCP process.
+- Tools and Templates for every stage of the process, including the CCP Toolkit, which communities can use as they undertake their CCP process.